-“You feed the indoor animals,” Caleb told him, “I’ll be in the barn feeding the horses, goats, and chickens.”
+“You feed the indoor animals,” Caleb told him.
+“I’ll be in the barn feeding the horses, goats, and chickens.”

 “I don’t need you to tell me what to do,” Duncan grumbled.

 “Silence, lads!”
-Hamish called up to them, “I will hear no arguments between you today.”
+Hamish called up to them.
+“I will hear no arguments between you today.”

 Duncan pulled on his clothes, hanging up his suit jacket and tie until after he had completed his assigned chores for the morning.
 There was a rotating list of duties for each of them every week.
-It had been agreed that Duncan would be spared the barn work on the days that he taught because of the fact that he needed to maintain a minimum odour in order to work in a classroom.
+It had been agreed that Duncan would be spared the barn work on the days that he taught, because of the fact that he needed to maintain a minimum odour to work in a classroom.

 The dog’s name was Major Davison, or “Davy” for short, and he accompanied Duncan everywhere he went.
-When Hami and Duncan arrived at Davy’s bowl, they instructed him to “sit” in the Gaelic language, as they had with all the other dogs.
+When Hami and Duncan arrived at Davy’s bowl, they instructed him to “sit” in the gaelic language, as they had with all the other dogs.
 “Suidh!”
 Duncan commanded the canine, and Hami repeated the word.
 Davy obeyed the command, as he always did.
 He had, after all, been trained by the Great Dog Charmer and warlock, Hamish MacGregor.

 Hami and Duncan finished their feeding tasks with both the dogs and the house-cats.
-They were thankfully not expected to feed the barn-cats—Caleb and their sister Cara would do that.
+They were, thankfully, not expected to feed the barn-cats—Caleb and their sister Cara would do that.

-“Come, quickly, and eat, Duncan,” Kyra MacGregor, Hamish’s often-harried wife, said to him, “I’ll fix Hami’s oatmeal for him.
-Your elder-sister Mairi is going to be picking you up soon.”
+“Come, quickly, and eat, Duncan,” Kyra MacGregor, Hamish’s often-harried wife, said to him.
+“I’ll fix Hami’s oatmeal for him.
+Your elder-sister, Mairi, is going to be picking you up soon.”

 “Yes, Mum,” Duncan replied obediently to his mother’s order.
-His mother, Kyra, had lived most of her married life in Scotland with Hamish, until recently when the family made a decision to move to Kyra’s home country of Canada.
+His mother, Kyra, had lived most of her married life in Scotland with Hamish, until recently, when the family made a decision to move to Kyra’s home country of Canada.
 She and Mairi had helped Duncan to arrange the placement at King’s University, while Hamish had called up one of his younger Canadian 'war buddies' in order to get a deal on an old family farm.
 Hamish always knew how to ferret out every deal in the land, it seemed.

 Duncan ate his oatmeal quickly and ran upstairs to retrieve his suit jacket and tie.
 He grabbed his briefcase and rushed downstairs, for he could hear Mairi speaking with his mother.
 It would not do to make his older sister wait.
 She was a strong, huskily-built woman with her father Hamish’s booming voice, and she did not suffer tardiness gladly.

-“Well, then, my wee Professor laddie,” she greeted him, “are you ready to greet your pack of admiring newshounds?”
+“Well, then, my wee Professor laddie,” she greeted him.
+“Are you ready to greet your pack of admiring newshounds?”

 Duncan turned as white as a ghost.
 “What...what do you mean, ‘pack’ of newshounds?”
 Duncan murmured fearfully, not wanting to hear the answer.

-“I meant exactly what I said,” Mairi stated, without elaborating on her comment, “now let’s be off with us, shall we?”
+“I meant exactly what I said,” Mairi stated, without elaborating on her comment.
+“Now, let’s be off with us, shall we?”

-Mairi bid Kyra and the others good-bye and strode out the door, while Duncan scurried hurriedly behind her.
+Mairi bid Kyra and the others good-bye and strode out the door, while Duncan scurried hurriedly behind her.Start writing here ...